Kevon Harris: Orlando Magic (2022–2024)

 Harris joined the Minnesota Timberwolves in the 2022 NBA Summer League.
 In his Summer League debut, Harris scored thirteen points in a 85–77 win over the Denver Nuggets.

 On July 25, 2022, Harris signed with the Orlando Magic on a two-way contract.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.

 College Park Skyhawks (2024–2025)

 On September 18, 2024, Harris signed an Exhibit 10 deal with the Atlanta Hawks, but was waived on October 18.
 On October 26, he joined the College Park Skyhawks.

 On March 1, 2025, Harris signed a 10-day contract with the Hawks.
 He did not appear in a game before his contract was terminated on March 4, when Atlanta signed Dominick Barlow to a standard contract.

-Houston Rockets (2025–present)
+Rio Grande Valley Vipers (2025)

 On July 3, 2025, Harris signed a two-way contract with the Houston Rockets.
+He was waived by Houston on December 2 following the signing of Tyler Smith, having played for the Rio Grande Valley Vipers, but never appearing in a game for the parent club Rockets.

+Xinjiang Flying Tigers (2025–present)

+On December 14, 2025, Harris signed with the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).